rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 <br/>

 <a name="1a"></a>
-## Verify resiliency - 1.a RabbitMQ is not available when application starts
+## Verify resiliency-1a RabbitMQ is not available when application starts

 It is important that our applications are able to start even when RabbitMQ is not reachable.
 This allows us to separate RabbitMQ's operations from application's deployment.